The Broad Institute’s messenger RNA (mRNA) assembler, Trinity (developed by Aviv Regev, Brian Haas

 The Consortium for Top Down Proteomics (CTDP) is a group of scientists from around the world focused on developing a unique approach to measuring modified proteins in complex mixtures such as blood or tissue samples.
 NCGAS and UITS Research Technologies have been supporting the CTDP's efforts with bioinformatic support.

 A critical component of a successful genome sequencing project is to discover the genes contained within the genome.
 This step, called gene annotation, is particularly difficult.
-One approach to gene annotation is to sequence the RNA molecules found in the organism, and map these assembled transcripts back onto the newly assembled genome.
-This is what was done, with help from NCGAS, for the loblolly pine, which is at the center of a major multi-site sequencing effort.
+One approach to gene annotation is to sequence the RNA molecules found in the

 Members of several groups within the national cyberinfrastructure, each of whom has a role in supporting life science research, wrote a Perspective piece titled “Leveraging the national cyberinfrastructure for biomedical research,” that was published in the "Big Data" issue of the Journal of the Americana Medical Informatics Association.